 So, to find purpose in life you first need to identify a clear goal that captivates you fully whilst providing increasingly complex challenges.
 In order to keep heading towards your goal you will need strong willpower and the ability to disregard other's opinions of your life goal.
 Feeling inspired?
 Don't be an 'armchair activist', stop planning start doing as you get into flow!

-"Contrary to what we usually believe, moments like these, the best moments in our lives, are not the passive, receptive, relaxing times—although such experiences can also be enjoyable, if we have worked hard to attain them.
-The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.
-Optimal experience is thus something that we make happen. "
+- The best moments in our lives, are not the passive, receptive, relaxing times—although such experiences can also be enjoyable, if we have worked hard to attain them.
+The best moments in our lives usually occur when our body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.

 "The justification of climbing is climbing, like the justification of poetry is writing; you don’t conquer anything except things in yourself… If one prays in order to be holy, or exercises to develop strong pectoral muscles, or learns to be knowledgeable, then a great deal of the benefit is lost.
 The important thing is to enjoy the activity for its own sake, and to know that what matters is not the result, but the control one is acquiring over one’s attention."